← Infrastructure

 Orchestrates other agents.
 Receives a mission, decomposes it into sub-tasks, delegates each to an appropriate worker, monitors progress, synthesizes the results into a single outcome.

 A Supervisor is just another agent with a specialized prompt and the ability to spawn sub-missions.
 Hierarchies emerge naturally: a Program Manager Supervisor can coordinate Team Lead Supervisors, each coordinating individual Workers.
+The bundled Receptionist template (see below) is a Supervisor specialized in routing plain-language requests across the whole org.

 How It Sits on the MCP Stack